Sagiri0208/Sagiri0208.github.io/README.md

 # Sagiri0208.github.io
-Official project page of our project "Sagiri: Empowering LDR Enhancers with Generative Diffusion Prior".
+Official project page of our paper "Sagiri: Empowering LDR Enhancers with Generative Diffusion Prior".
 Have fun!